-This Informal Approach, like all approaches discussed, is an option.
+This Informal Approach, like all approaches discussed, in an option.
 No records or sanctions result from using the Informal Approach to resolution.
 The complainant may, however, choose to use another approach.

-Mediation Approach: The complainant or accused may request an university mediator to assist in resolving the complaint.
-Mediation is a voluntary process and involves both parties agreeing to meet together with a neutral person identified and trained by the university as a mediator.
+The complainant or accused may request an Institute mediator to assist in resolving the complaint.
+Mediation is a voluntary process and involves both parties agreeing to meet together with a neutral person identified and trained by the Institute as a mediator.
 The objective of mediation is to work out a written agreement, between the accused and the complainant, regarding future behavior.

-The director of Human Resources and the vice president for Student Affairs will maintain the list of university mediators.
-The request for mediation must be in writing and signed by both parties and sent to the director of Human Resources (when an employee is accused) or the vice president for Student Affairs (when a student is accused).
-A mediator can be selected by the parties or, if the parties so choose, assigned by the director of Human Resources or the vice president for Student Affairs.
+The Director of Human Resources and the Vice President for Student Affairs will maintain the list of Institute mediators.
+The request for mediation must be in writing and signed by both parties and sent to the Director of Human Resources (when an employee is accused) or the Vice President for Student Affairs (when a student is accused).
+A mediator can be selected by the parties or, if the parties so choose, assigned by the Director of Human Resources or the Vice President for Student Affairs.

 The mediator will outline the process to both parties.
 No other parties are to participate in the mediation other than the mediator, the complainant, and the accused.